The Theodore Beem Affair: An Aftermath

 Sitting down, Vane and Beem stared at each other, each trying to gain the measure of the other.
 Finally, Theodore gave a shy smile and Vane shook her head.

 "Mr. Beem, let me introduce myself.
-I am Constable Meredith Vane, and as the person investigating your case, I can either make your life easier or more difficult.
+I am Constable Julia Vane, and as lead investigator on your case, I can either make your life easier or more difficult.
 I suggest cooperation.
 You have a great deal to explain, sir.

 "Um," Theodore looked puzzled, "Explain, ma'am?"